Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 CMPA’s funds used to compensate patients and support members

-As a not-for-profit organization, the CMPA uses the money it holds to compensate patients proven to have been injured as a result of negligent medical care (fault in Québec), and to support members facing medico-legal difficulties.
+As a not-for-profit organization, CMPA uses the money it holds to compensate patients proven to have been injured as a result of negligent medical care (fault in Québec), and to support members facing medico-legal difficulties.

-Supporting wellness for doctors is a shared responsibility among physician leaders, medical schools, provincial and territorial medical associations and federations, regulatory authorities (Colleges), and governments.
-As Canada’s largest physician organization, the CMPA understands the importance of wellness among doctors, and we actively work with others to assist doctors in maintaining health and attending to wellness issues.
-This, together with the CMPA’s many other activities, is how the CMPA empowers better healthcare for all Canadians.
+As Canada’s largest physician organization, CMPA understands the importance of wellness among doctors, and we actively work with others to assist doctors in maintaining health and attending to wellness issues.